An e-book from Saint Leo University’s Center for Online Learning provides guidance for working adults considering online education.

 The notion that somehow online education is easier or takes less time than earning a degree in a traditional, face-to-face setting is a myth.

-Saint Leo University President Dr. Arthur Kirk addressed this issue in “The Real Story of Adult Online Learning” in his blog on “The Huffington Post.”
+Recently retired from his position as Saint Leo University president, Dr. Arthur F. Kirk, Jr. addressed this issue in “The Real Story of Adult Online Learning” in his blog on “The Huffington Post.”

 “To watch the TV ads, one might think that earning a post-secondary degree online is easier than through traditional classroom study.
 Certainly, it is true that one might do a lot of work in one's pajamas (something not common even with the informality of today's campuses).
 Furthermore, one does not have to fight traffic or search for a parking place, except when there is a specific reason to go to a campus or education center.
 But these enticements do not capture the full picture of what online students encounter.”